Daniel Moskos

-Daniel Ross Moskos (born April 28, 1986) is an American former Major League Baseball left-handed pitcher who played for the Pittsburgh Pirates in 2011, and is currently the assistant pitching coach for the Chicago Cubs of Major League Baseball (MLB).
+Daniel Ross Moskos (born April 28, 1986) is an American former professional baseball pitcher and current coach who serves as the pitching coach for the Miami Marlins of Major League Baseball (MLB).
+He played in MLB for the Pittsburgh Pirates in 2011.
+He has also served as a pitching coach for the Chicago Cubs.

 Amateur career

 Daniel attended Damien High School in La Verne, California along with running back Ian Johnson, former NFL wide receiver Freddie Brown, and soccer forward Chukwudi Chijindu.
 After high school, he attended Clemson University and played college baseball for the Clemson Tigers.
 In 2005, he played collegiate summer baseball with the Cotuit Kettleers of the Cape Cod Baseball League.

 Professional career

 Pittsburgh Pirates

 The Pittsburgh Pirates selected Moskos with the fourth overall pick of the 2007 MLB draft.
 He signed with the Pirates for a $2.475 million signing bonus on July 17, 2007.

-After placing pitcher Evan Meek on the 15-day DL with right shoulder tendinitis, the Pirates called Moskos up to the majors for the first time on April 30, 2011.
+After placing pitcher Evan Meek on the 15-day disabled list with right shoulder tendinitis, the Pirates called Moskos up to the majors for the first time on April 30, 2011.
 On that same night, he made his Major League debut, pitching one scoreless inning in relief against the Colorado Rockies.
-On May 22 he was optioned back to their Triple A team, the Indianapolis Indians.
-Less than a week later on May 28, Moskos was recalled to Pittsburgh due to Joe Beimel going on the 15-day DL with shoulder tightness.
-In 31 games in the majors, he was 1–1 with a 2.96 ERA.
+On May 22, Moskos was optioned back to their Triple–A affiliate, the Indianapolis Indians.
+Less than a week later on May 28, Moskos was recalled to Pittsburgh due to Joe Beimel going on the 15-day disabled list with shoulder tightness.
+In 31 games in the majors, he was 1–1 with a 2.96 ERA and 11 strikeouts.